jahuty/documentation/liquid/filters.md

 ---
 {% assign examples = site.data.liquid.filters %}

-{% include heading.html title="Applying a filter" lead="Global, predefined functions that change the output of a variable." %}
+{% include heading.html title="Applying a filter" lead="Filters are global, predefined functions that change the output of a variable." %}

-Filters are global, predefined functions that change the output of a variable.
 Filters are used within an output and separated by the vertical bar character (`|`).

 {% include example.html example=examples.introduction %}